spectrocloud/hello-universe-db/README.md

 docker pull ghcr.io/spectrocloud/hello-universe-db:1.0.0 && \
 docker run -p 5432:5432 ghcr.io/spectrocloud/hello-universe-db:1.0.0
 ```
 The command you issued downloaded the container and exposed port `5432`.
-The default user name is `postgres` and the password is `postgres`.
+The default user name is `postgres` and the password is `password`.

 ### Database Schema